-These simple chocolate fondant desserts with melting molten middles are perfect for impressing friends at a dinner party and easy enough to justifying making for a night in on the sofa!
-This indulgent chocolate fondant recipe makes the perfect no stress dinner party dessert.
+Chocolate fondant desserts with melting molten middles are perfect for impressing friends at a dinner party and easy enough to justify making for a night in on the sofa!
+This indulgent chocolate fondant recipe makes the perfect no stress dinner party dessert because it’s so much simpler than it sounds to make.
 The hot melting middle makes these chocolate fondant treats well worth the calories, and not too time-consuming to prepare either.
 Prepare the fondant in just 20 minutes the night before your meal and then they just need 6 minutes in the oven to reheat.
 We recommend serving them in decorative ramekins dusted with icing sugar for a grown up treat.
 Or this recipe can work as a chocolate fondant mug cake – you can even add liquor, we recommend rum, to the melted chocolate.
 But we’re not going to force you to share them, as they are too good to not have as a midweek guilty indulgence!

 - 100g dark chocolate

 - 10g cocoa

 - 100g butter